skalenetwork/mirage-manager/docs/Nodes.md

 ### getPublicKey

+Gets the public key for an active node

 ```solidity
 function getPublicKey(NodeId nodeId) external view returns (bytes32[2] publicKey)
 ```

-Gets the public key for an active node

-_Reverts if the node was never registered as an active node_
+**dev:** _Reverts if the node was never registered as an active node_

 #### Parameters